chemsex - A bag of drugs

-Chemsex causes increase of HIV and other sexually transmitted infections
+Chemsex causes an increase of HIV and other sexually transmitted infections

 It is thought to be associated with higher rates of new diagnoses of HIV, Hepatitis C, and other sexually transmitted infections.

-New reports show you are five times more likely to be diagnosed with HIV to those who have not participated in chemsex.
+New reports show you are five times more likely to be diagnosed with HIV than those who have not participated in chemsex.

 What is Chemsex?